History of Mining

 The Office of the Supreme Mintmaster in the Kingdom of Bohemia, 1559

-After the Hussite wars, mining returned to the proven places.
-One of the most restored sites was the area around Radlík, and then also the mines in the Kocourské zone.
-In these places it was possible to find relatively rich ore deposits with unique samples of pure gold weighing up to 1 kg, but mining never reached the success of the 14th century.
-The greatest mining activity took place in the 16th and 18th centuries.
-In the first half of the 18th century, gold ducats were also minted from gold from Jihlava.
+After the Hussite Wars, mining returned to the most promising areas.
+One of the most important revived mining districts was around Radlík, followed by the mines of the Kocour Vein.
+Although prospectors discovered several rich ore deposits, including exceptional specimens containing native gold weighing up to 1 kilogram, gold mining never again reached the level of prosperity achieved during the 14th century.
+The greatest mining activity took place during the 16th and 18th centuries.
+In the first half of the 18th century, gold ducats were even minted from gold mined in Jílové.

-After an unsuccessful attempt to dewater the Pepř mine by means of a water wheel at Žampach, it was decided in 1828 to use the very old Václavská Štěla to dewater the Pepř mine in the southern part of the district.
-The main objective was to reach the Šlojířská vein.
-In 1864, after many years of mining in very hard rocks, the Pepř mine was drained and the vein found in the vicinity of Pepř was explored.
-After 3 years the work was stopped as the explored vein was not profitable.
-Gold prospecting was then continued mainly by the Černý family in the Bohulibská part of the district.
+Following the unsuccessful attempt to drain the Pepř Mine using the water wheel at Žampach, it was decided in 1828 to use the much older Václav Adit to drain the southern part of the Pepř Mine.
+The main objective was to reach the Šlojíř Vein.
+After many years of driving tunnels through extremely hard rock, the mine was finally drained in 1864, and the vein discovered close to the Pepř Mine was explored.
+Three years later, mining operations were abandoned because the vein proved uneconomical.
+The search for gold then continued, particularly through the efforts of the Černý family in the Bohuliby area of the mining district.

 Mining operations were resumed at the Rotlev and Radlík mines, which, however, proved the recovery of most of the gold reserves in earlier periods.
 Mining was thus concentrated on the Pepř and Bohuliby mines until 1968, when it ceased.